MIT’s vision for the Quest for Intelligence

 MIT has the people and the talent.

-We begin with a baseline of exceptional talent: more than 200 MIT investigators already work directly on the science and engineering of intelligence.
+The Quest, housed within the new MIT Stephen A. Schwarzman College of Computing, brings together more than 200 MIT investigators actively working on the science and engineering of intelligence.

-The Center for Brains, Minds and Machines and the Department of Brain and Cognitive Sciences, houses some of the most influential mind and brain researchers in the world.
+The Center for Brains, Minds and Machines and the Department of Brain and Cognitive Sciences host some of world’s most influential mind and brain researchers.
 MIT’s largest lab, the Computer Science and Artificial Intelligence Laboratory, is a renowned center for information technology research.
 The MIT Media Lab leads research on human-computer-machine interaction in real-world environments and at scale.
 The MIT Institute for Data, Systems, and Society develops state-of-the-art tools to address challenges in finance, health care and energy systems, among other areas.
 And the Microsystems Technology Laboratories and MIT.nano are designing and testing the next generation of hardware that will allow AI to flourish for years to come.

 Researchers at MIT always have a responsibility to think about the ethical implications of their work, and intelligence work comes with some charged questions.